rovazh/phpsocks/README.md

     // Handle exception
 }
 ```

+> Note: SSL context options have no effect when using a plain TCP connection (tcp://).

 The connect method accepts an associative array of SSL context options that can be used to
 configure TLS settings when connecting to a destination host.